julianpeeters/avrohugger/README.md

 # avrohugger
 Schema-to-case-class code generation for working with Avro in Scala.

-* `avrohugger-core`: Generate source code dynamically at runtime for evaluation at a later step
+* `avrohugger-core`: Generate source code at runtime for evaluation at a later step.
 * `avrohugger-tools`: Generate source code at the command line with the avrohugger-tools jar.

 Alternative Distributions: